BEARR Trust Summer Lecture 2021

 “The Londongrad Laundromat and its consequences”, with journalist and ‘Moneyland’ author, Oliver Bullough

-We are delighted to announce that award-winning journalist and author of Sunday Times Bestseller ‘Moneyland’, Oliver Bullough, will givethis year’s Summer Lecture, “The Londongrad Laundromat and its consequences”.
+We are delighted that award-winning journalist and author of Sunday Times Bestseller ‘Moneyland’, Oliver Bullough, gave this year’s Summer Lecture, “The Londongrad Laundromat and its consequences” on Wednesday 12 May via Zoom.
+Financial Times contributing editor John Lloyd chaired the event.

 Please note, it is not possible to make a donation with Gift Aid on Eventbrite.
 If you are a UK taxpayer and eligible for Gift Aid, please consider registering for the lecture by purchasing a free ticket on Eventbrite, then making your donation separately via our Virgin Money Giving page.